Fresh Tuvar/Lilva Kachori

 - Heat oil in a wide pan over medium heat.

 - When the oil is hot, add mustard and cumin seeds.
-When it begins to sizzle, add hing and turmeric powder.
+When the seeds begin to sizzle, add hing and turmeric powder.
 Add the grated potato immediately.
 Mix well.

 - Lower the heat and stir fry the potato for about 2 minutes.

-- Add the minced tuvar.
+- Add the minced pigeon peas.
 Mix well.
 Cover the pan and let the vegetable cook for about 3 to 4 minutes over very low heat.

 - Take the pan off the heat.
 Add ginger, chilli, salt and sugar.
 Mix well.